opensearch-project/project-website/_posts/2025-06-11-neural-sparse-sentence-transformers.md

 ```
 ### Step 5: Integrate with OpenSearch

-Once you obtained the sparse embeddings from Sentence Transformers, you can index and search them directly in OpenSearch.
+Once you have obtained the sparse embeddings from Sentence Transformers, you can index and search them directly in OpenSearch.
 The output format is fully compatible with OpenSearch's neural sparse search.

 For detailed instructions, see the [OpenSearch documentation](https://docs.opensearch.org/docs/latest/vector-search/ai-search/neural-sparse-with-raw-vectors/).